AXP-OS/axpos-org/content/about.md

 *) _since January 2025 due to the {{< globalvar key="docBaseUrl" uripath="/Divest_EOL" linkname="EOL of DivestOS" >}}_

+## The Credits

+Besides the above mentioned projects AXP.OS appreciates the work of the whole Open Source community.

+In order to keep this page readable all credits can be found [here](/credits).

 ## Project Milestones

 {{% steps %}}